shouryaraj/wiki-table-scraper/README.md

 ## Future Development
 + Adding error control for URL Link in the search bar
-+ More AdHoc/CI CD tresting with the Wiki pages
++ More AdHoc/CI CD testing with the Wiki pages
 + Graph Chart with only releant information from the wiki page
 + Return Image of the chart and table by implementing a button with each chart and column to download the image